SilverSneakers Program – Eligibility and Offerings

-SilverSneakers is a popular fitness program for Medicare beneficiaries 65 and up to increase physical health, social wellbeing, and strong community bonds.
+SilverSneakers is a popular fitness program that helps Medicare beneficiaries 65 and up to increase physical health, social wellbeing, and strong community bonds.
 It does this by providing group fitness classes for all abilities facilitated by trained instructors.

-- You have to be enrolled in a Medicare Advantage or Medigap plan that includes the SilverSneakers program membership
+- You must be enrolled in a Medicare Advantage or Medigap plan that includes the SilverSneakers program membership.

 How does the SilverSneakers Medicare program work?

 By partnering through national fitness centers, local gyms, healthcare providers, and community centers, the SilverSneakers program offers fitness classes for all activity levels at over 17,000 locations—nationwide.
 SilverSneakers provides a unique approach to help seniors stay active and connect with friends at the same time.

 The SilverSneakers Medicare program is available only through select Medicare Advantage plans or a few Medicare Supplement (Medigap) plans.
 Once you get on a qualifying Medicare Advantage or Medigap plan, you’ll sign up for the SilverSneakers program and receive a card with a 16-digit number.
 This number will give you immediate entry to all the classes and equipment the SilverSneakers Medicare program offers.